cornell-brg/pre-alpha-release/README.md

 [Getting Started](GETTING_STARTED.md)

 # Project Status
-The next release of BlackParrot, v1.0, is coming in September 2019, and will contain support for a (up to) 16 core, cache-coherent, Linux-capable, RV64IA multicore.
+The next release of BlackParrot, v1.0, is coming in January 2020, and will contain support for a (up to) 16 core, cache-coherent, Linux-capable, RV64IA multicore.

 # BlackParrot repository overview
 - **bp_fe/** contains the front-end (FE) of BlackParrot, responsible for speculative fetching of instructions.